Curriculum Vitae

 Diploma in Export Import Management from Indian Merchants Chambers, Bombay, India.

-Affiliate Member in the Department of Cancer Prevention and Control, Roswell Park Cancer Institute, Buffalo, NY.
-Current research involves investigating anticancer properties of natural products such as broccoli, horse radish, wasabi, mustard and selenium in preclinical cancer models including head & neck, lung, colorectal and bladder cancer.
+Affiliate Member in the Department of Cancer Prevention and Control (2009 – 2016), Roswell Park Cancer Institute, Buffalo, NY.
+Research involved investigating anticancer properties of natural products such as broccoli, horse radish, wasabi, mustard and selenium in preclinical cancer models including head & neck, lung, colorectal and bladder cancer.

 • September 19, 2005 – January 14 2009